renuo/applications-setup-guide/ruby_on_rails/app_initialisation.md

 > ⭐The Gemfile reads the required ruby version from the `.ruby-version` file.
 > [This is used by Heroku to determine what version to use.](https://devcenter.heroku.com/articles/ruby-versions)
+> Deploio reads the ruby version from the Gemfile, with the .ruby-version file inlined into it. https://paketo.io/docs/howto/ruby/#override-the-detected-ruby-version

 > ⭐️renuocop replaces the default rubocop-rails-omakase.
 We have our own set of rules at Renuo.
 > You can discuss them at https://github.com/renuo/renuocop and you can also contribute to them.